oSoc14/code9000/README.md

     php artisan migrate

 ## What is this?
 Schools can have a lot of activities throughout the year such as commitee meetings, open days for the public, kid's parties, etc. This can be hard to keep track of for parents.
-EduCal centralizes and creates an easy-to-use link to import the school's agenda.
+EduCal centralizes and creates an easy-to-use link to import the school's agenda.<br>
+This project has been programmed during the open Summer of code 2014.

 ## Credit
 Authors: Bjorn Van Acker, Sander Meert, Nick Denys<br>